Thelnetham

 Thelnetham is a village and civil parish in the West Suffolk district of Suffolk in eastern England.
 Located on the southern bank of the River Little Ouse (the Norfolk-Suffolk border), six miles west of Diss, in 2005 its population was 230.
 The village of Blo' Norton lies on the Norfolk side of the river.
 The name of the village derives from the Old English words "thel" which means a plank bridge, "elfitu" meaning swans and "hamm" meaning a meadow or enclosure.
 Hence the village is the "meadow with the plank bridge and the swans".

 Blo' Norton and Thelnetham Fen

 North of the village and along the river is the Blo' Norton and Thelnetham Fen Site of Special Scientific Interest, an important calcareous fen wetland site supporting a range of rare species such as black bog rush Schoenus nigricans and saw sedge Cladium mariscus plant species.
 The Little Ouse Headwaters Project manages part of this area as well as surrounding wetland areas such as Hinderclay Fen and Suffolk Wildlife Trust also has a reserve on part of the site.

 Bugg's Hole Fen SSSI

 The 4 ha Bugg's Hole Fen SSSI is located west of the village.
-This is a spring fed area of fen with a wide range of habitats and flora including uncommon plant species such as common butterwort Pinguicula vulgaris, bog pimpernel Anagallis tenella and adder’s tongue fern Ophioglossum vulgatum.
+This is a spring fed area of fen with a wide range of habitats and flora including uncommon plant species such as common butterwort Pinguicula vulgaris, bog pimpernel Lysimachia tenella (syn.
+Anagallis tenella) and adder’s tongue fern Ophioglossum vulgatum.